Cbeg-76/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my coding blog!

-I'm glad you are here.
-I plan to talk about ...
+We will be talking about HTML and CSS.
+Again I just want to say welcome and enjoy!!